Billy Joel: And So It Goes: Release

 It had its world premiere on June 4, 2025, at the 2025 Tribeca Festival.
 Joel was not in attendance, as a week prior, he had been diagnosed with a brain disorder Normal Pressure Hydrocephalus (NPH), which also led him to cancel upcoming concerts.

 Reception

-Critical reception

 The review aggregator website Rotten Tomatoes reported a 95% approval rating based on 21 critic reviews.
 The website's critical consensus states, "An expansive portrait of the life and music of Billy Joel, exploring the love, loss, and personal struggles that fuel his songwriting; intimately exploring the life and work of Joel, whose music has endured across generations."
 Metacritic, which uses a weighted average, gave a score of 72 out of 100 based on 8 critics, indicating "generally favorable acclaim."

 Media

 On July 26, 2025, Joel released a 155-track companion album, that coincided with the release of the documentary.
 The album mirrors the tracks from the film which features well known hits, alternative versions, live renditions, as well as unreleased recordings, unreleased studio sessions, and new mixes.